Kepler1908/Bias_in_LLM_app/README.md

 To test the app, try `output_50.csv` in repository.

-The `non-iterable NoneType` error message will no longer arise after two rounds of execution, an update will be applied subsequently to address the problem.
+The `non-iterable NoneType` error message don't influence the proper functioning of app will no longer arise after one round of execution, an update will be applied subsequently to address the problem.